These Bylaws (referred to as the "Bylaws") govern the affairs of TEXAS BISON

 Special Meetings

-4.08 Special meetings of the Board of Directors may be called by or at the request of the president or three directors.
-A person or persons authorized to call special meetings of the Board of Directors may fix any place within The State of Texas as the place for holding a special meeting.
+president or three directors.
+A person or persons authorized to call special meetings of the Board of Directors may set any Approved Technology as described in Article 11 or any place within The State of Texas as the place for holding a special meeting.
 The person or persons calling a special meeting shall notify the secretary of the information required to be included in the notice of the meeting.
 The secretary shall give notice to the directors as required in the Bylaws.

 Notice

-4.09 Written or printed notice of any special meeting of the Board of Directors shall be delivered to each director not less than ten (10) nor more than fifty (50) days before the date of the meeting.
+delivered to each director not less than ten (10) nor more than fifty (50) days before the date of the meeting.
 The notice shall state the place, day, and time of the meeting, who called the meeting, and the purpose or purposes for which the meeting is called.

-4.10 A quorum of the Board of Directors is required for the transaction of business at any meeting of the Board of Directors.
-No action may be approved without the vote of at least a majority of the number of directors required to constitute a quorum.
+4.10 A “Board of Directors Quorum” is defined as at least five (5) members of the Board of Directors.
+A Board of Directors Quorum is required for the transaction of business at any meeting of the Board of Directors.
+A director who is present at a meeting and abstains from a vote is not considered to be voting for the purposes of (a) forming a Board of Directors Quorum or (b) determining the decision of the Board of Directors.
+No action may be approved without the vote of at least a majority of a Board of Directors Quorum.

 Duties of Directors

-4.11 Directors shall exercise ordinary business judgment in managing the affairs of the Corporation.
+Corporation.
 Directors shall act as fiduciaries with respect to the interest of the members.
 In acting in their official capacity as directors of the Corporation, directors shall act in good faith and take actions they reasonably believe to be in the best interests of the Corporation and that are not unlawful.
 In all other instances, the Board of Directors shall not take any action that they should reasonably believe would be opposed to the Corporation’s best interests or would be unlawful.
 A director shall not be liable if, in the exercise of ordinary care, the director acts in good faith relying on written financial and legal statements provided by an accountant or attorney retained by the Corporation.

 Compensation